reportportal/agent-java-jbehave/README_TEMPLATE.md

 # Report Portal Java reporter for JBehave tests

-> **DISCLAIMER**: We use Google Analytics for sending anonymous usage information as agent's and client's names, and their versions after a
+> **DISCLAIMER**: We use Google Analytics for sending anonymous usage information such as agent's and client's names, and their versions
-> successful launch start.
+> after a successful launch start.
 This information might help us to improve both ReportPortal backend and client sides.
 It is used by the
 > ReportPortal team only and is not supposed for sharing with 3rd parties.

 ![CI Build](https://github.com/reportportal/agent-java-jbehave/workflows/CI%20Build/badge.svg?branch=develop)